Why You Can't Afford to Be Bad at Bookkeeping

 3. Audit protection.
 Having a separate checkbook will improve your chances in an IRS audit.
 The IRS will often disallow a number of expenses when personal and business expenses are commingled in a single checkbook.

 5. Improved decision making.
 Having a separate checkbook starts the process of better bookkeeping, expense tracking, and budgeting, which leads to quality decision making.
 How can you expect to be a successful business owner without accurate records?
+You owe it to yourself and your business to keep good books.

 The next step is implementing a system for tracking income and expenses.
 It’s absolutely critical for small-business owners to at least consider QuickBooks as their primary accounting software system.
 Yes, there are a few alternatives to QuickBooks, but not many, and even fewer worth considering.

+QuickBooks is the most affordable, user-friendly, efficient, and effective accounting software ever written.
+That may sound a little cheesy or over the top, but it’s true.
 Here are just a few things that QuickBooks can do to help you become a better, smarter business owner:

 - Keep essential information at your fingertips.
 QuickBooks generates reports that allow you to easily stay abreast of your business’s most important financial information, like profit and loss by product or property, accounts receivable by customer, sales reports, or expense reports.